r4ulcl/nTask/README.md

 ```

 - `users`: A map of user names and their corresponding OAuth tokens for authentication.
 - `workers`: A map of worker names and their corresponding tokens for authentication.
+(In this case all workers use the same token called workers)
 - `statusCheckSeconds`: The interval in seconds between status check requests from the manager to the workers.
 - `StatusCheckDown`: The number of seconds after which a worker is marked as down if the status check request fails.
 - `port`: The port on which the manager should listen for incoming connections.